kLog: A Language for Logical and Relational Learning with Kernels: Related work

 kLog builds also upon the many results on learning with graph kernels, see \cite{Gartner03} for an overview.
 A distinguishing feature of kLog is, however, that the graphs obtained by graphicalizing a relational representation contain very rich labels, which can be both symbolic and numeric.
 This contrasts with the kind of graphs needed to represent for instance small molecules.
 In this regard, kLog is close in spirit to the work of \cite{Wachman:2007:Learning-from-interpretations:}, who define a kernel on hypergraphs, where hypergraphs are used to represent relational interpretations.
-A further key difference is, however, that a key feature of kLog is that it also provides a procedure for automatically graphicalizing relational representations, which also allows to naturally specify multitask and collective learning tasks.
+A distinctive feature of kLog is automatic graphicalization of relational representations, which also allows users to naturally specify multitask and collective learning tasks.

 The graphicalization approach introduced in kLog is closely related to the notion of propositionalization, a commonly applied technique in logical and relational learning \cite{2001-kramer-0,De-Raedt:2008:Logical-and-relational-learning} to generate features from a relational representation.
 The advantage of graphicalization is that the obtained graphs are essentially equivalent to the relational representation and that --- in contrast to the existing propositionalization approaches in logical and relational learning --- this does not result in a loss of information.
 After graphicalization, any graph kernel can in principle be applied to the resulting graphs.
 Even though many of these kernels (such as the one used in kLog) compute --- implicitly or explicitly --- a feature vector, the dimensionality of the obtained vector is far beyond that employed by traditional propositionalization approaches. kFOIL \cite{Landwehr:2010:Fast-learning-of-relational} is one such propositionalization technique that has been tightly integrated with a kernel-based method.
 It greedily derives a (small) set of features in a way that resembles the rule-learning algorithm of FOIL \cite{Qui90-ML:jrnl}.